Karla Acevedo: First-Gen Voices

 She followed her passion to Washington, DC and now works for the Congressional Hispanic Caucus Institute (CHCI), an organization that inspires young Latinos to work in government and policy.

-She is also working to become a motivational speaker, and as you can see from her exuberant personality on display in this video about her journey from Summer Search Boston’s Leadership Dinner earlier this month, she has no trouble sharing her story!
+She is also working to become a motivational speaker, and as you can see from her exuberant personality on display in the video (above) about her journey from Summer Search Boston’s Leadership Dinner, she has no trouble sharing her story!